Wishing a very Happy 30th Birthday to Princess Eugenie Victoria Helena of York!

-HRH became Patron of The European School of Osteopathy in April, 2017.
+HRH became the Patron of The European School of Osteopathy in April 2017.
 The ESO is a world-renowned provider of high-quality osteopathic education available from undergraduate and up to postgraduate levels.

-HRH became a Patron of the Tate Young Patrons in May, 2018.
-Founded in 2007, the Tate Young Patrons are group of collectors, philanthropists and art enthusiasts aged under 40, who contribute to conserving historic works, acquiring new works for the Tate collection and supporting education and learning programmes.
+HRH became a Patron of the Tate Young Patrons in May 2018.
+Founded in 2007, the Tate Young Patrons are a group of collectors, philanthropists, and art enthusiasts aged under 40, who contribute to conserving historic works, acquiring new works for the Tate collection, and supporting education and learning programmes.

 Also in 2018, Princess Eugenie became a Patron of the Big Cat Sanctuary, a charity protecting Big Cats from extinction.

 In 2019, Her Royal Highness became Patron of Horatio’s Garden, a charity that creates beautiful accessible gardens in NHS spinal injury centres.

 Princess Eugenie’s interest in Anti-Slavery was initiated in 2012 following The Duke of York’s Visit to the Women’s Interlink Foundation in Calcutta, India.
 Her Royal Highness visited herself in 2013 and committed to play a key role in this work.
 She co-founded The Anti-Slavery Collective with the aim to one day abolish modern slavery by supporting vulnerable women and children.
 Her Royal Highness joined a UN Mission to Serbia with the UN Trust Fund to End Violence against Women in September 2018.